ADD Vol 2: Treating the Locking in & Blocking Out ADD Adults - 10 CE's

 25. Paul’s progress and ultimate career direction required what types of extensive analysis?

-26. According to Yewers, what is the co-occurrence rate of ADD and substance abuse disorders?
+26. According to Yewers, what is the co-occurrence rate of ADHD and substance abuse disorders?

 Answers: